How to Leverage Content for Ecommerce

 | Example 1: Apple

-Of all the companies in the world, Apple is not one that you’d probably think of when it comes to content marketing.
+Of all the companies in the world, Apple is not one that you’d probably think of when it comes to content for ecommerce.
 After all, doesn’t the Apple Logo sell the product all by itself?
 In reality, they put a lot of effort into their content.
 From their keynotes which rack up 10s of millions of views every year, (and have broken streaming viewership records), to their YouTube channel, they publish popular and helpful content frequently.
 While most of the videos on their YouTube channel are little more than commercials, many contain helpful tips about how to use their products.

 | Example 2: Beckett & Robb

-This men’s apparel brand cleverly uses content to help men understand various aspects of style.
+This men’s apparel brand cleverly uses ecommerce content marketing to help men understand various aspects of style.
 In one example, they explain how to wear a suit jacket as a blazer (it’s more complicated than you might think.)

 | Example 3: 3×1 Denim